 5. Devising a strategy for managing and nurturing the pipeline for those that do not have a current need or that have an incumbent supplier.
 This is your future lead generation.
 And it’s important.

 Number 5 above means thinking long term, not short term.
 When prospects say no now (and the bulk will do so, no matter which marketing method you select), what do you do?
 Do you just abandon all hope?
 Do you fall at the first fence?
 Clearly, that would be foolish.
 But that’s often what most small businesses do.
 They take a short-term view and often leave things for a potentially long period of time and then have another go.
 They then have to kick start new lead generation activity with all the setup and ramp-up time and costs and without the benefit of the ongoing leads and call-backs generated from past activity that are now stone cold.

 That approach is like running a marathon without any regular training or preparation and trying to beat the best competitors in the race.
 It’s likely that you won’t even make it past the first few miles and that you will give up until the next attempt.
 You may even decide that marathons aren’t for you based on your poor experience.

-I’ve said before in my blogs that lead generation is very much a marathon not a sprint.
-Businesses that want to continue to trade profitably for the long term, take a controlled, managed and consistent approach to lead generation.
-They recognise that results take time to arrive.
+I’ve said before in my blogs that lead generation is very much a marathon, not a sprint.
+Businesses that want to continue to trade profitably for the long term, take a controlled, managed, and consistent approach to lead generation.
+They recognize that results take time to arrive.
 They understand that pipeline is what brings profitability and ROI.